Korean Independence Army: Battle of Fengwudong

 It was a large-scale battle that took place from June 6 to June 7, 1920, between the Korean Independence Army, the allied forces of the Independence Army units led by Choi Jin-dong and Choi Choi, and the Japanese army.
-The Japanese army formed a Wolgang pursuit party led by Major Asukawa and advanced to Bongo-dong, which was the base of the independence army at the time.
+The Japanese army formed a Wolgang pursuit party led by Major Yasukawa Jiro and advanced to Bongo-dong, which was the base of the independence army at the time.
 The combined forces of the Independence Army, centered on the Korean Independence Army, were waiting in the Bongo-dong Valley and achieved victory through a surprise attack.
 The damage on the Japanese army was 157 killed and 300 wounded, and the damage on the independence army was 4 killed and 2 wounded.
 This was an overwhelming victory to the extent that the Provisional Government Ministry of Military Affairs declared this battle as ‘the first round of the War of Independence’.
 The Japanese military had been thinking of the independence army as a militia that could be suppressed at any time, but the crushing defeat served as an opportunity to consider the independence army as a major obstacle to colonial rule, and to seek fundamental measures against the independence army.
 After losing this battle, a large number of troops were mobilized to attack the independence army.
 In response to this, the independence army moved to Cheongsan-ri and united with the Korean Northern Military Command.